 And Augustine says this: "He will be the goal of our desires, whom we shall behold without end, love without satiety, and praise without weariness."
 As usual, Latin theologians speak beautifully, right?
 Love without satiety and praise without weariness.

 And actually, Scripture also gives a very interesting image that would be useful for us to know.
 This is the image of the eternal feast.
-The most beautiful description was given in the Old Testament in chapter 25 of the book of the prophet Isaiah, verses 6 to 11.
-I will read the whole chapter in context:
+The most beautiful description was given in the Old Testament in chapter 25 of the book of the prophet Isaiah, verses 1 to 12:

 Another one, you see what a reward of the Kingdom it is?
 That at last wickedness has ceased.
 By the way, the righteous will not only not be indignant at the punishment of the sinner, they will be glad that the villain is finally punished.
 Ordinary people understand this perfectly well, right?
 An ordinary person who was insulted, humiliated, he rejoices that villainy and tyranny are destroyed.
 As Christians rejoiced on August 21, 1991.
 Remember the joy that Soviet power collapsed?
 There was such joy, celebration among all Christians.
 We exulted with joy, I think we drank champagne, exulted with joy at the demise of Soviet power.
 At last the oppressors fell.
 The persecutors vanished.
 The lawless villains fell.
 This was truly one of the happiest days of my life.
 I still remember the joy when we saw, remember, we saw this hanged one?
 Remember?
 Dzerzhinsky.
 They were toppling the monument.
 Remember?
 By the neck, finally.